Aoikamy/chase-atlantic-sorter/README.md

 Hey angels !
 I created this website to help find out which Chase Atlantic songs are your favorites !
 I wanted you to know that I've never created a website before and that I used IA to help me.
-If I forgot anything or if you notice a mistake feel free to contact me : @aoikamy_.
+If I forgot anything or if you notice a mistake feel free to contact me on instagram : @aoikamy_.

 🖥️ How to use